KidTokio/boxxed-inventory-system/README.md

 4. Simplify the management of your inventories with Boxxed!

 #### This project is open-source, and contributions and suggestions are welcomed.

-# 📦 Boxxed.exe installation

-## 🛠️ Quick start

-1. Download the compressed file Boxxed_app.zip from this repository.
-2. Unzip the file to the location of your choice.
-3. Open the resulting folder and run Boxxed.exe.
-4. Explore, modify, and manage your inventories effortlessly!

-## 📑 Requirements

-1. This executable is designed for Windows systems.
-2. No additional installation is required.

 #### Thank your for use/test Boxxed!